The repository ecmc_server_cfg is used at PSI as a host configuration template for ecmc servers.

 lsmod | grep ec_

-If the ec_master is using the ec_generic driver then a switch to igb driver is recommended.
+If ec_master is using the ec_generic driver then a switch to the igb driver is recommended.

-The file /ioc/hosts/<hostname>/cfg/ETHERCATDRVR is listing the available drivers.
+The file /ioc/hosts/<hostname>/cfg/ETHERCATDRVR lists the available drivers.

 DEVICE_MODULES="igb generic"

-In this case, the system will first try to use igb driver, if not possible it will fallback to the generic driver.
 After editing the file, the host needs to be rebooted in order for the changes to take effect.

 The sample rate is defined when require ecmccfg (example set to 500Hz, instead of 1kHz):